Please note that my email address is now firstname.lastname@example.org

 Chapters in edited volumes

-- ‘Dissonances, retard et temps non-chronologique dans HHhH de Laurent Binet’, in Delays/Les retards, ed. by Alice Roullière and Ashwiny Kistnareddy (Oxford: Peter Lang, forthcoming 2021).
+- ‘Dissonances, retard et temps non-chronologique dans HHhH de Laurent Binet’, in Catching up with Time: Belatedness and Anachronies in Francophone Literature and Culture, ed. by Alice Roullière and Ashwiny Kistnareddy (Oxford: Peter Lang, forthcoming 2022), pp.103-121.

 - ‘Echoes from the Past: Architecture, Trauma, and La Cité de la Muette’, in Invisible Wounds, Post-Traumatic Landscapes, ed. by Emily-Rose Baker and Amanda Crawley (Sheffield: AKHE, 2020), pp.93-96.

-- September 2019: Co-organiser (with Emily-Rose Baker, University of Sheffield) Symposium ‘Dreams and Atrocity’, Sheffield Humanities Research Institute
+- September 2019: Co-organiser Symposium ‘Dreams and Atrocity’, Sheffield Humanities Research Institute

 - May 2018: Co-organiser Conference ‘Challenging Presumptions’, School of Languages, Cultures and Societies, University of Leeds